 Part complexity.
 Wire EDM is ideal for producing small, intricate, and detailed components.
 This makes it an extremely popular manufacturing option for industries such as medical and aerospace that require extremely complex and accurate parts.

-Applications that Utilize Wire EDM
+Applications that Utilize Wire Electrical Discharge Machining

 The inherent properties of the wire EDM process make it ideal for extremely intricate designs, complex shapes, and components that require geometric angles that are impossible to achieve using other manufacturing methods.
 Common applications of wire EDM include: